Dig a Pony (bar): History

 The bar replaced longtime Greek diner Niki's Restaurant.
 Partners Jacob Carey, Aaron Hall, and Page Finlay opened Dig a Pony with Gregory Gourdet as consulting chef.
 The bar opened on July 28, 2011, with Josef Valoff as kitchen manager.
 Within a few months, several interior decorations were stolen, including a taxidermy pheasant nicknamed "David Bowie".
 The bar hosted an anniversary celebration featuring free music.

 In 2015, the bar and Face Rock Creamery's president Greg Drobot hosted Mongers' Lodge Night featuring cheese samples, cocktails, music, and happy hour specials.
 Don Salamone, owner of the food cart Burger Stevens, moved into the kitchen in 2018.
 A walk-up window for Burger Stevens opened on the Morrison Street side of Dig a Pony in 2019.
 During the COVID-19 pandemic, Salamone served takeout Italian meals as Stevens Italiano; the meals included chicken cacciatore, rigatoni in tomato sauce, Caesar salad, and garlic bread.

 In 2022, the business was sold to Elizabeth Elder and Bryan Wollen of Lose Yr Mind Fest, as well as Devon and Tyler Treadwell of the Tulip Shop Tavern in north Portland.
-Dig a Pony closed in June 2022, and was replaced by the music venue Lollipop Shop in October.
+Dig a Pony closed in June 2022, and was replaced by the music venue Lollipop Shoppe in October.